 - Clinical literature on HA for labia majora atrophy

-Clinics should also review the current instructions for use, local regulatory requirements, professional society guidance, and internal medical-director protocols.
+Clinics should also review current instructions for use, local regulatory requirements, professional society guidance, and internal medical-director protocols.
 Keep claims modest, document decisions clearly, and review outcomes as part of quality improvement.

 This content is for informational purposes only and is not a substitute for professional medical advice.